izzyandrade/TodoList-ReactNative/README.md

 # TODO LIST

-A simple todo list app made for a job interview, using React Native, React Redux, Expo, and much more.
+A simple todo list app made for a job interview, using React Native, React Redux, Redux Persist, Expo, and much more.

 ## Getting Started